manikandan-ravikiran/HCI_Notes/Test 1/Notes/Lesson 04 (2.1) - Introduction to Principles.md

    - Humans knowledge experience expectation and thought process
    - Stems from Cognitivism (what goes on in the users mind?)
-   - Interface must be based on knowledhe and levverage what they know - fit with knowledge
+   - Interface must be based on knowledhe and leverage what they know - fit with knowledge
    - Evaluated by qualitative studies (exitu studies)
    - 1 user - 1 task